skiphansen/sb9600_tools/README.md

 ## What is this?

-Some tools to assist in understanding the SB9600 protocol used by many Motorola radios.
+Tools to assist in understanding the SB9600 protocol used by many Motorola radios.

+## Background
 Due to changing licensing requirements there are a ton of surplus Motorola radios which are no longer legal for use in the land mobile radios service (commercial "two way" radio).
-However these radios may still be used on Ham radio bands.

-Radios built specifically for Hams are almost always frequency agile while "two way" radios are not.
-A number of hams have been reverse engineering Motorola radios to allow them to be used on Ham bands for many years.
+**However** these radios may still be used on Ham radio bands.
+A large number of hams have been reverse engineering surplus Motorola radios to allow them to be used on Ham bands for many years.

-Understanding the SB9600 protocol is key to remotely controlling these radios.
+Understanding the SB9600 protocol is key to understanding how these radios are programmed and how they might be remotely controlled.

 ## SB9600 sniffer